OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/getting_started.md

 ### 4️⃣ Results

-Once the scan is complete, DPULSE will:
+Once the scan is complete, DPULSE-CLI will:

 - Generate a report and put it into a named folder (ex. "report_hackthissiteorg_(19-03-2026, 17h53m16s)"
 - Save case metadata to the local database